justin9939/Bullet-Hell-Simulator/README.md

 - As a user, I want to be able to start a game, although it will be wholly text based for now.
-- As a user, I want to be able to simulate enemies firing bullets, adding the bullet to a field in the game class.
+- As a user, I want to be able to simulate enemies firing bullets, adding the bullet to a "hazards" field in the game class.
 - As a user, I want to be able to collect upgrades up to a maximum limit of 8.
 - As a user, I want to be able to change my weapon type from 2 choices.
-- As a user, I want to be able to collect and use bombs (the firewall), which will clear all bullets from the game.
+- As a user, I want to be able to collect and use bombs (the firewall), which will clear all hazards from the game.